A red-tailed hawk with a bullet to its wing. A bobcat hit by a car. A toad with a wounded leg.

 Pain is a growing challenge for wildlife veterinarians, as human and wild animal habitats collide.
 The Tufts clinic is treating record numbers of wild patients harmed by contact with cars, windows, bullets, fishhooks, and more.
 From American toads to Eastern cottontail rabbits, the clinic admitted 4,211 wild animals in 2018—up 13 percent from the previous year—including 1,758 mammals, 2,228 birds, and 183 reptiles and amphibians.
 “Because we see so much trauma in all sorts of different species, we were very eager to study pain in wildlife,” Tseng says.

 Unlike pet dogs and cats, little is known about pain in wild animals.
 Stressed-out by hospitalization, they often hide their discomfort, making it tough to treat.
 Managing wild animals’ pain is both humane and practical because it speeds healing, Tseng explains.
 “If [an injury is] fixable, reducing their pain helps, because pain is a stressor in any animal.
-In birds [with heightened stress], you get increased levels of corticosteroid over a period of time that lead to immune suppression and delayed healing.”
+In birds [with heightened stress], you get increased levels of corticosterone over a period of time that lead to immune suppression and delayed healing.”

 Tufts’ pioneering study, which Tseng coauthored and was published in the journal Applied Animal Behaviour Science in 2014, documented a link between pain levels in injured red-tailed hawks and certain behavioral cues.
 The researchers split 19 red-tailed hawks—a species chosen for its commonality in North America and relatively low stress in captivity, according to Tseng—into two main groups: hawks admitted with painful injuries and those not in pain.

 Among hawks with painful injuries, the clinicians compared behavior soon after admission and receiving pain meds to the hawks’ behavior two weeks after surgery, treatment, and some healing.